This deck is confidential. Enter the access code to continue.

 The Vision

 Fund I proves the model.
 The brand, pipeline, and track record compound over time.
-Fund I LPs get priority access to every future fund and SPV.
+Fund I LPs get priority access to future funds and SPVs.

 The Ask